cybnity/foundation/implementations-line/systems/modules/support-env/README.md

 # NETWORKING MODULES
 Contain each module managing connectivity and/or traffic (e.g a load balancing module) as reusable and standalone deployable module.

-Reusable scripts are available into sub-folder: [networking](networking).
+Reusable scripts are available into sub-folder.

 One sub-directory is defined per reusable module name.